Agnes Tirop: Death

 Tirop was found dead in her home in Iten, Elgeyo-Marakwet County, on 13 October 2021; she had multiple stab wounds in the neck and abdomen.
 Authorities believe a domestic altercation occurred and Tirop was stabbed, as they also found her car windows had been shattered.
 A search began for Tirop's husband, Ibrahim Rotich, when he went missing after calling his family crying and asking for God's forgiveness for something he had done.
 He was then involved in a lengthy high-speed chase, trying to flee the country, and ultimately rammed his getaway vehicle into a truck near Mombasa.
 He was subsequently arrested and questioned about Tirop's death.
 Rotich was remanded for two years while awaiting trial for Tirop's murder but was granted release on bail in November 2023 to await trial.

 Tirop was buried near her parents' home in Kapnyamisa, Nandi County, on 23 October 2021.

 Her younger sister Everlyne Jepngetich, who lived with her, testified that Ibrahim Rotich had been violent to Agnes and that on the night before the killing, Everlyne heard Rotich bitterly quarrelling with Tirop for many hours, and that the next morning, she saw her sister badly beaten.

 In December 2023, the prosecution tabled a suicide note, found at the scene, written by Rotich.
 In the note, Rotich claimed that he was in a toxic relationship with Tirop, and that it was better if he died by suicide.

 In November 2024, the case was updated with new testimonies: Joseph Cheromei, Tirop's longtime coach, and Giani Demadona, an Italian athletics manager, testified that both were concerned for Tirop's safety because she had a lover, which could have angered her separated husband, who had previously been violent to her.
 Miriam Rotich, Ibrahim Rotich's sister-in-law, testified that he had borrowed her car on the day of Tirop's murder, and when she saw him, he appeared unusually tense and was sweating profusely.
 He subsequently crashed the car while attempting to escape to Tanzania and being pursued by the police.
 Tirop's father and brother had previously testified that Rotich didn't allow Tirop to communicate with her family or financially assist them.
 Tirop's pacesetter, Victor Koilel, testified that Rotich spent the money Tirop earned and assaulted her whenever she questioned him.

 Rotich failed to appear in court on 18 March 2025, in response to which the judge issued a warrant for his arrest.

+As of May 2026, the police had not apprehended Rotich, and the trial had not begun, despite applications for it to take place in his absence.